 Experiencing Latino events

 In the coming months we have some awesome festivals and events happening that make me wish I could be in all places at once.
 Alas, one must choose.
 But that means you are spoilt for choice of marketable events.
 For those keen on observing the religious and the cultural, we love El Dia de los Muertos held annually in Mexico for its parades, costumes and intrigue.
 Those who feel inclined could also dress up and participate in the colourful spectacle.
 Elsewhere in Latin America, there’s the fun and protracted celebration of Dieciocho in Chile – Independence Day becomes virtually a week of reckless dancing, eating and drinking.
 The Mardi Gras in Brazil (not just in Rio de Janeiro, mind you – try Salvador do Bahia or even Sao Paulo for a different flavour to your carnival experience.
 Bolivia hosts its own Carnival de Oruro each February, Guatemala comes to the party with their special take on Cinco de Mayo festivities, and in June Cusco celebrates Inti Raymi.

-For foodies, there’s the mouth watering Salon de Chocolat in Quito, held in mid-June promising of tasting and cooking with chocolate.
+For foodies, there’s the mouth-watering Salon de Chocolat in mid-June in Quito, promising tastings and cooking with chocolate.

 Semana Mesa in Sao Paulo takes place in October, as does Mistura in Lima.